fginter/dep_search/webapi.md

   name: "Small English demo corpus"
 ```

 Here `english_demo` is a handle which is used in the API requests, `paths` is where the index is located locally, and `name` is shown in the corpus selection drop-down in the web application.
+You do not need to re-start the API when you add new corpora.

 ## corpus_groups.yaml

 This file groups the corpora into logical groups.
 Currently it is used to group the corpora for the corpus selection drop-down in the web application.
+You do not need to re-start the API when you add new corpus groups.

 ```
 -